leanprover/fp-lean/functional-programming-lean/src/getting-to-know/datatypes-and-patterns.md

 Not every function can be easily written using structural recursion.
 The understanding of addition as iterated `Nat.succ`, multiplication as iterated addition, and subtraction as iterated predecessor suggests an implementation of division as iterated subtraction.
-In this case, if the numerator is less that the divisor, the result is zero.
+In this case, if the numerator is less than the divisor, the result is zero.
 Otherwise, the result is the successor of dividing the numerator minus the divisor by the divisor.
 ```lean
 {{#example_in Examples/Intro.lean div}}